vatnz-dev/sops/docs/terminal/wtma.md

 ## Paraparaumu Procedures

-When PP FIS on watch, any IFR departures shall be co-ordinated.
-As PP is only a FIS, WTMA shall issue the clearance to PP FIS and they shall pass it onto the aircraft.
+When Paraparaumu Flight Service on watch, any IFR departures shall be co-ordinated.
+As Paraparaumu is only a Flight Service, WTMA shall issue the clearance to Flight Service and they shall pass it onto the aircraft.
 And aircraft will be instructed to `Passing 2,500ft Contact Wellington 119.3` this shall be done during on vailidation of the clearance.

-When PP FIS offine WTMA shall issue that clearance as per a normal Uncontrolled IFR clearance
+When Paraparaumu Flight Service offine WTMA shall issue that clearance as per a normal Uncontrolled IFR clearance

 ## Uncontrolled IFR

-For Uncontrolled IFR aircraft leaving the WTMA control area, WTMA shall issue the appropriate STAR for that aerodrome, and clear the aircraft to leave controlled airspace on descent.
+For Uncontrolled IFR aircraft leaving the WTMA Control Area, WTMA shall issue the appropriate STAR for that aerodrome, and clear the aircraft to leave Controlled Airspace on descent.

-If the aircraft is terminating underneath the WTMA control area, they shall be instructed to contact you on the ground to cancel their IFR flight plan.
-If their flight is terminating underneath another sector, such as OHA, they shall be instructed to contact that sector to terminate their FPL. **This shall be co-ordinated.**
+If the aircraft is terminating underneath the WTMA Control Area, they shall be instructed to contact you on the ground to cancel their IFR flight plan.
+If their flight is terminating underneath another sector, such as OHA, they shall be instructed to contact that sector to terminate their FPL.
+This shall be co-ordinated with the appropriate sector.

-## PM/OH/WU Arrivals
+## Palmerston North, Ohakea and Whanganui Arrivals

 WTMA shall ensure that a STAR clearance has been issued by KAI for aircraft bound for PM and OH.
 WTMA may also descend aircraft bound for OH, PM, WU to A110 without coordination.